 I-751 Petition Denied: Why?

-There are a myriad of reasons why an I-751 Petition may be denied by the USCIS.
-It is relevant to understand the reasons for the denial of an I-751 petition, as this will aid the petitioner(s) present a formidable I-751 petition.
+There are many reasons why the USCIS may deny an I-751 Petition.
+It is relevant to understand the reasons for rejecting an I-751 petition, as this will aid the petitioner(s) in presenting a formidable I-751 petition.
 The frequent reasons for such denial include:

 - Absence of evidence or insufficient evidence of marriage in good faith;

-- I-751 Petitions filed outside the 90 days window (either too early or too late), subject to the exceptional circumstance mentioned earlier;
+- I-751 Petitions filed outside the 90-day window (either too early or too late), subject to the exceptional circumstance mentioned earlier;

 - Failure to attend a USCIS scheduled interview; and